Generate a card token

 }

 - Do the following to encrypt the card information.
-See the following code: java example.
+See the following code: Java example.

 - Parse the Base64 public key string (returned by the CDN).
 Obtain the